 Community Development

 The key to all of this is in the discovery and growth of the community of church leaders and volunteers who are invested in this area of ministry.
-It will start with finding you, and learning from you, initially through surveys or questionnaires.
-There will be followups, questions, interviews.
-Comments and feedback will be heavily encouraged.

 What’s in a Name?

 Paradigm2, or Paradigm Squared, comes from what I call the PARADIGM paradigm.
 I suppose the geek in me comes out a bit when I see the “paradigm” twice and think of “squared.”
-PARaDIGM is an acronym for Provide Age Resources and Develop Inter Generational Ministries.

-A common ministry paradigm with older adults is built around age-based social groups.
-We want to be mindful not to isolate our older members or get caught up in age apartheid in the church while failing to meet many of the needs that come with growing older.
-The PARaDIGM concept developed while thinking through why age based group ministry seems to be declining even while our churches continue to age.
-Instead of relying on group attendance numbers, the concept is to focus instead on meeting real age-related needs while engaging oler adults more in ministry through an inter-generational approach .
+The PARaDIGM concept developed while thinking through why age-based group ministry seems to be declining even while our churches continue to age.
+Instead of relying on group attendance numbers, the concept focuses instead on meeting real age-related needs while engaging older adults more in ministry through an inter-generational approach.
 I write a bit more about the paradigm here.

 About Me (Ron Walter, editor)